-Consider the example of sensor-fused weapons:

-Sensor-fused weapons (such as the GIWS mbH manufactured SMArt 155 or the BAE Systems AB made BONUS-155) are deployed over a pre-defined target area.
+Consider the example of sensor-fused weapons.
+Sensor-fused weapons (such as Textron Defense System's CBU-97/CBU-105, the GIWS mbH manufactured SMArt 155 or the BAE Systems AB made BONUS-155) are deployed over a pre-defined target area.
 Once released, the weapon's sensors search for objects within that area that match a defined set of parameters (e.g. the heat signature of a combat vehicle engine).
-When a valid target is detected, the weapon homes in on the object and detonates.
+When the sensors detect a matching object, the weapon detonates to create an explosively formed projectile that will strike at this object.

 In this example, the final determination of the target to attack is made by sensors and computer algorithms.
-The area that will be searched by the sensors varies for different weapons and this search area is positioned by a human commander shortly before the launch of the weapon.
-After defining the broad target area, the commander has no further control over what the weapon will target within that area - it will simply strike the first object which, according to the weapon's sensors, matches the programmed parameters of a valid target.
+The area that will be searched by the sensors varies for different weapons and this search area is positioned by a human person when they fire the weapon.
+After their launch, the commander has no further control over what the weapon will target within the target area - it will simply strike the first object which, according to the weapon's sensors, matches the programmed parameters of a valid target.